openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

     <class 'float'>
     6.0221e+23

-.. hint:: The results of quantity operation will automatically turn to ``<float>`` if the results are dimensionless
+.. hint:: The quantity operation results will automatically turn to ``<float>`` while the results are dimensionless.

 And we also have: